REmakeUNIverse/en7512/eth.md

 The QDMA looks similar, MASK and STATUS registers, GLB CFG, ring DMA pointer..
 I could not make the Mediatek driver work.
 So I've tried using the same structures as Mediatek SDK bootloader ethernet driver. eth.c in this directory. eth.c can be copied over `mtk_eth_soc.c`, also apply eth.diff.

-The eth.c driver does not work.
-It can receive, at least I see that the rx ring buffer entry is marked as done and packet len is set.
-It will mark tx ring buffer entries as done when sending packets, but I'm monitoring ethernet interface with (iptraf) and nothing shows up.
+Sending packets does not work.
+When sending, it will begin marking TX DSCPs as done and HWFWDs change, but this continue only up to 6 packet and DSCP marking stops, LMGR STATUS register begin to decrease.
+For the first 6 packets, nothing shows up in the network monitor, although the diode blinks.
+When there is an incomming packet, RX DSCPS will be market as done and packet len will be set.

-I do not load Mediatec mt7530 driver (it can be loaded).
+I do not load Mediatec mt7530 switch driver.
 I assume the switch is already initialized by the bootloader.
-The bootloader, lib/commands.c `do_jump` will read bfb40004 register and if it is zero, it will not reset the switch.
-I can confirm that at least GLB CFG, MASK and some other registers have different values when the register is set to 0.
+The bootloader, lib/commands.c `do_jump` will read bfb40004 register and if it is zero, the bootloader will not reset the switch.
+I can confirm that at least GLB CFG, MASK and some other registers have different values.

 ```
 # tftp...